Documentation

 | crm.schemas.deals.read | Read existing deal property catalog before provisioning (idempotent install). |

-| crm.schemas.deals.write | Create the BaseCommand Renewal Operations Standard property group on first install. |
+| crm.schemas.deals.write | Create the BaseCommand Renewal Operations Standard property group on the deal object on first install. |

 | crm.schemas.companies.read | Read company property catalog before provisioning expansion-related properties. |